oneapi-src/oneDAL/docs/source/topics/generic-workflow.rst

       |namespace|::services::Environment::getInstance()->setDefaultExecutionContext(
             |namespace|::services::SyclExecutionContext(queue) );

 #.
-Create a SYCL* buffer from the data allocated on host:
+Create a DPC++ buffer from the data allocated on host:

    .. parsed-literal::